gVisor has the ability to checkpoint a process, save its current state in a state file, and restore into a new container using the state file.

 machine.

-It is not supported on the arm64 architecture.
+GPU checkpoint/restore is not supported on the arm64 architecture due to lack of support in cuda-checkpoint.